tanjazlender/MicrobiomePrime/README.md

 #### Settings

+In the settings file:
-In the settings, define `tntblast_path` unless it is accessible via system's `PATH`.
+- Define `tntblast_path` unless it is accessible via system's `PATH`.

-Define the number of CPUs and the amount of RAM only when running the code via Slurm.
+- Define the number of CPUs and the amount of RAM only when running the code via Slurm.

 <details>
   <summary>See all MicrobiomePrime settings and their descriptions.</summary>